thegetty/quire-docs/content/documentation/github.md

 {{< q-figure id="github-desktop-initial-commit" >}}

-4. Click the blue-button that says "Publish Repository."
+4. Click the blue button that says "Publish Repository."
 This will push your repository up to GitHub.com.
 In the pop-window, keep the name as is and add a description if you would like.
 Then click "Publish Repository."

 {{< q-figure id="github-desktop-publish" >}}